Kong/docs.konghq.com/app/konnect/org-management/deactivation.md

 * The email associated with the organization is locked and can't be used to create another {{site.konnect_saas}} account.

-If you have registered data planes, they won't be stopped by {{site.konnect_saas}}.
-They will no longer proxy data, but the instances will keep running until manually stop them.
+If you have registered data plane nodes, they won't be stopped by {{site.konnect_saas}}.
+They will no longer proxy data, but the nodes will keep running until manually stop them.

 ## Deactivate or reactivate an organization